Minimum R\'enyi Entropy Portfolios: Introduction

-In this paper, we propose a new (albeit natural) way of designing risk optimal portfolios in a robust way accounting for the non-normality of asset returns.
-We do so by minimizing the portfolio's uncertainty measured via the exponential of \textit{Rényi entropy}.
+In this article, we propose a new (albeit natural) way of designing robust minimum risk portfolios that account for the non-normality of asset returns.
+We do so by minimizing the portfolio return's uncertainty measured via the exponential of \textit{Rényi entropy}, estimated within a robust $m$-spacings framework.
+The optimal portfolios so obtained are called \textit{minimum Rényi entropy portfolios}.
 Entropy is a well-known concept coming from information theory.
-It precisely aims at quantifying the uncertainty/amount of randomness conveyed by a distribution, embedding all higher-order moments (\hyperref[Cover]{Cover and Thomas, 2006}).
-As a result, it is not surprising to notice that Shannon entropy (the most standard definition of entropy) has been recognized as an appealing measure in portfolio management (see \hyperref[Dionisio]{Dionisio et al., 2006}, \hyperref[Vermorken]{Vermorken et al., 2012} and \hyperref[Salazar]{Salazar et al., 2014}).
-In the existing portfolio management literature however, entropy is mainly used as a penalty term besides a more standard cost function: one considers the weights as discrete probabilities, and uses their entropy as a penalty term to shrink them towards the equally-weighted portfolio (see \hyperref[Zhou]{Zhou et al., 2013} for a review).
-Instead, we use the entropy of the portfolio return's distribution (not that of the weights) as the risk-based cost function.
-Searching for the weights minimizing the latter amounts to minimize the returns' uncertainty and thus provides the risk optimal portfolio in the sense of information theory.
-Moreover, we rely on Rényi entropy, a flexible extension of Shannon entropy.
-It features a parameter $\alpha$ that allows one to tune the relative contributions of the central and tail parts of the portfolio's distribution in the uncertainty measure.
+It precisely aims at quantifying the uncertainty/amount of randomness conveyed by a distribution, embedding all higher-order moments (\hyperref[Cover]{Cover and Thomas 2006}).
+As a result, it is not surprising to notice that Shannon entropy (the most standard definition of entropy) has been recognized as an appealing measure in finance (\hyperref[Sbuelz]{Sbuelz and Trojani 2008}, \hyperref[Zhou]{Zhou et al. 2013}, \hyperref[Ormos]{Ormos and Zibriczky 2014}) portfolio management (\hyperref[Philippatos]{Philippatos and Wilson 1972}, \hyperref[Dionisio]{Dionisio et al. 2006}, \hyperref[Vermorken]{Vermorken et al. 2012}, \hyperref[Flores]{Flores et al. 2017}) and utility theory (\hyperref[Yang]{Yang and Qiu 2005}, \hyperref[Abbas]{Abbas 2006}, \hyperref[Jose]{Jose et al. 2008}).
+However, when using entropy to \textit{construct} optimal portfolios, the literature is so far limited to employing entropy as a penalty term besides a more standard cost function: one considers the weights as discrete probabilities, and uses their entropy as a penalty term to shrink them towards the equally-weighted solution (see \hyperref[Bera]{Bera and Park 2008}, \hyperref[Zhou]{Zhou et al. 2013}).
+Instead, we use the entropy of the portfolio return's \textit{distribution} (not that of the weights) as the risk-based cost function.
+Searching for the weights minimizing the latter amounts to minimize the returns' uncertainty and thus provides the minimum risk portfolio in the sense of information theory.

+In addition, we rely on Rényi entropy, an extension of Shannon entropy.
+It features a parameter $\alpha\in [0,\infty]$ that allows one to trade off the minimization of central and tail uncertainty.
+We argue in particular in favor of setting $\alpha \in [0,1]$ as, then, Rényi entropy has natural connections with measures of spread (as shown by the extended Chebyshev's inequality of \hyperref[Campbell]{Campbell 1966}) and with a minimum variance-kurtosis objective (as shown by a novel Gram-Charlier expansion of the measure).
+The empirical results support that choice as well.